As international investment in Dublin continues to expand, the appetite for high-quality professional services is also increasing.

 Transport and logistics

-As an export-driven economy on the periphery of Europe, transport and logistics is a significant sector in Dublin.
-It is hugely important for the increasing number of global players that base their European and EMEA headquarters in the city too.
-Exceptional connectivity with Europe, the UK and the US is one of many considerations which drive foreign investment in Dublin.
-Over the coming decade, as the e
+As an export-driven economy on the periphery of Europe, Transport and Logistics is a vital sector in Dublin.
+This is particularly significant for the increasing number of global enterprises establishing their European and EMEA headquarters in the city.
+Exceptional connectivity with Europe, the UK and the US is one of many factors that attract foreign investment to Dublin.
+Sustained economic expansion and

 invest